 Candidates must meet the following requirements for successful completion of the teacher education program.
-Candidates are recommended for the Georgia educator certificate only upon successful completion of the teacher education program.
+Candidates are recommended for the Georgia educator certificate only upon successful completion of the teacher education program and a passing score on the appropriate certification test of the teaching field content as required by the Professional Standards Commission.